Eleirbag89/TelegramBotPHP/README.md

 List of Bots using the library
 ------------
-Let me know (see the Contact me section) if you have made a bot using this API, I will add it to this section.
+Let me know using this [Issue](https://github.com/Eleirbag89/TelegramBotPHP/issues/80) if you have made a bot using this API, I will add it to this section.
 * [Notifyadbot](https://telegram.me/notifyadbot) - Lang : Persian/Farsi
 * [Partners_shakibonline_bot](https://telegram.me/Partners_shakibonline_bot) - Lang : Persian/Farsi